 While environmental conditions impact how often you’ll need to water, plan on watering your snake plant once every two to four weeks.

 While snake plants don’t need a ton of fertilizer, they will benefit from regular feedings.
-Apply a balanced houseplant fertilizer once in early spring and again in early summer.
+Apply a balanced houseplant fertilizer (and or even diluted coffee grounds) once in early spring and again in early summer.

-If you’re still not sure why your plant’s leaves are drooping, provide the optimal care and environment.
+If you’re still unsure why your plant’s leaves are drooping, provide the optimal care and environment.
 In time, your snake plant should recover.